 The CMS is a set of tools, data, and information to support Configuration Management.
 In addition, the CMS is part of an even more comprehensive support tool called the Service Knowledge Management System (SKMS).

-The CMS has capabilities for gathering, managing, storing, updating, analyzing, and presenting information about all configuration data and their connections.
+The CMS has capabilities for gathering, managing, storing, updating, analysing, and presenting information about all configuration data and their connections.
 Information about incidents, problems, known errors, changes, and releases may also be included in the CMS.
 CM maintains the CMS, and all IT Service Management Practises use it.6

 The four views of the CMS